 Steamed branzino with tamarind shito glaze

-Delicate, deeply seasoned, and quietly bold.
 This steamed branzino is a study in restraint and layering.
 The fish is rubbed with roasted garlic and seasoning salt, then gently infused with lemongrass, ginger, and scallions.
-Midway through steaming, it’s glossed with a warm, umami-rich shito glaze that is salty, sweet, and spiced just enough.
+Midway through steaming, it’s glossed with a warm, umami-rich shito glaze—salty, sweet, and spiced just enough.

-Finished with a bright tamarind herb mix for contrast, this is the kind of meal that feels both nourishing and indulgent—simple technique, maximal flavor.
+Finished with a bright tamarind herb mix for contrast, this is the kind of meal that feels both nourishing and indulgent; simple technique, maximal flavor.

 Karibu.